aleferu/tic-tac-toe-minimax/README.md

 ## How to play
  - Left click to place your x.
- - The AI are playing with the o.
+ - The AI is playing with the o.
  - Press the 'r' key to reset the game when over.
  - Resize the window at your liking.